Download the Stop Live Transport official logo

-PLEASE NOTE THIS CONTAINS SOME DISTRESSING SCENES FROM THE OUTSET.
+PLEASE NOTE, THESE FILMS CONTAIN SOME DISTRESSING SCENES FROM THE OUTSET.

 Millions of live animals are transported thousands of kilometres every year.

 - Excessively long journeys without sufficient food, water or rest.

 - Sick, injured, very young and heavily pregnant animals